za/tango_with_django_book/chapters/login.rst

 	    </body>
 	</html>

-This HTML template makes use of the ``register`` variable we used in our view indicating whether registration was successful or not.
+This HTML template makes use of the ``registered`` variable we used in our view indicating whether registration was successful or not.
 Note that ``registered`` must be ``False`` in order for the template to display the registration form - otherwise, apart from the title, only a success message is displayed.

 .. warning::
 	You should be aware of the ``enctype`` attribute for the ``<form>`` element.
 When you want users to upload files from a form, it's an absolute *must* to set ``enctype`` to ``multipart/form-data``.
 This attribute and value combination instructs your browser to send form data in a special way back to the server.
 Essentially, the data representing your file is split into a series of chunks and sent.
 For more information, check out `this great Stack Overflow answer <http://stackoverflow.com/a/4526286>`_.
 You should also should remember to include the CSRF token, too.
 Ensure that you include ``{% csrf_token %}`` within your ``<form>`` element.